 Preeclampsia, a pregnancy complication that can lead to organ failure, is the second leading cause of maternal mortality around the world — claiming the lives of 76,000 women and 300,000 babies every year.

-A biotechnology company founded by students at UNC-Chapel Hill, Duke University and Makerere University in Uganda is working to lower those numbers, and it is getting some help.
-MoyoMedical is part of the most recent group of startup companies to participate in Launch Chapel Hill’s business accelerator program.
+A biotechnology company founded by students at UNC-Chapel Hill, Duke University and Makerere University in Uganda wanted to lower those numbers, Kalia Health, formerly called MoyoMedical, was one of many startup companies to participate in Launch Chapel Hill’s business accelerator program.

 Most of the deaths related to preeclampsia, which can be treated, occur in developing countries where access to proper prenatal care often is a luxury and pregnant women may not notice the signs of preeclampsia until the complication becomes severe.